johnkerl/miller/docs6/docs/reference-main-regular-expressions.md

 * The `i` after the ending double quote indicates a case-insensitive regex.

 * Capture groups are wrapped with `(...)` rather than `\(...\)`; use `\(` and `\)` to match against parentheses.

-For `filter` and `put`, if the regular expression is a string literal (the normal case), it is precompiled at process start and reused thereafter, which is efficient.
-If the regular expression is a more complex expression, including string concatenation using `.`, or a column name (in which case you can take regular expressions from input data!), then regexes are compiled on each record which works but is less efficient.
-As well, in this case there is no way to specify case-insensitive matching.

 Example: